image

 Of course, the two fields are connected.
 People often say to me — "It is obvious you have got an architectural background — it shows in your designs".
 And they are right.
 Architecture gave me structure, discipline, a sense of proportion.
 But fashion — that is where I feel free.

-— Maghnoosh, you started the brand back in 2004.
+— Mehrnoosh, when you launched Agabibi in 2023, what changes did you make compared to your previous brand work?
 How was it at the time?
-Was launching a fashion label easy?
+Was starting a fashion label easy?

 — And how did the shift from clothing to shoes and socks come about?
 What sparked that transition?

-Maghnoosh: It all happened quite naturally.
+Mehrnoosh: It all happened quite naturally.
 I was walking through a part of Tehran where they only sell shoes — a whole district full of little factories and workshops.
-While I was there, I came across a pile of Birkenstock soles.
+While I was there, I came across a pile of the shoes.

 image